Horseback Riding in Mongolia

 Tuvkhun Monastery.

-After breakfast the riders are matches to their horses, saddles selected, and the horse tour begins.
+After breakfast the riders are matched to their horses, saddles selected, and the horse tour begins.
 Today you will visit the monastery, which is situated at the top of Tuvshin Mountain, and where the first religious King of Mongolia – the Ondor Gegeen Zanabazar – worked and lived.
 Continue riding along the river until you reach the overnight camping spot on the river’s banks.
 Overnight in tented camp with kitchen support.

 Day 4